 Also, when the player terminates the relation with the original club before the end of their contract, both the player and the new team are liable for the payment of an indemnification (article 28 of the Pelé Law).
 In practice, the latter usually pays it.
 With regard to national transfers, the contractual indemnification is limited to 2,000 times the monthly compensation paid by the former team.
-On the other hand, there is no limitation to international transfers (article 28, paragraph 1 of the Pelé Law).
+There is no limitation to international transfers (article 28, paragraph 1).

-For sports other than football, termination is ruled by the same provisions of the Labour Law, which are applicable to employment relations in general.
+For sports other than football, termination is ruled by the Pelé Law and by the same provisions of the Labour Law, which are applicable to employment relations in general.